Analytical valuation of vulnerable derivative claims with bilateral cash flows under credit, funding and wrong-way risk: The valuation problem for vulnerable derivatives

-We can now formally state the dealer valuation problem. \begin{problem} Does the stopped valuation process $\hat{V}^\tau$ of the vulnerable bilateral contract $\wh{\mathcal{D}}_1(\varphi,z)$ -- under credit, funding and wrong-way risks factors as well as positive recovery -- admit an analytical expression? \end{problem}
+The gain process as defined in \eqref{eq:def-contract-gains} exhibits the characteristics we want in a valuation model with credit and wrong way risks.
+Before default, the claim has a certain value $V$ which fluctuates through time based on the changes in the stock price $S$.
+At default, the value $V_{\tau-}$ of the claim prior to any jump is extinguished, while a recovery dividend $Z^i$ is paid out after the stock price $S$ has jumped -- where $i$ is the defaulting party.

-Moreover, since the recovery function $z$ is exogenously given, in practice the problem reduces to finding the pre-default valuation function $v$.
+The objective of counterparty 1 is to hedge the claim by replicating the gains $\widehat{G}$ generated by $\widehat{\mathcal{C}}_1$ over $[0,T\wedge\tau]$.
+Assuming the recovery functions $z_1,z_2$ are exogenous, the problem reduces to finding the pre-default value $V$, and we can now formally state the dealer valuation problem. \begin{problem} Does the pre-default valuation function $v$ for the vulnerable bilateral claim $\widehat{\mathcal{C}}_1({{f}},z_1,z_2)$ -- under credit, funding and wrong way risk as well as positive recovery -- admit an analytical expression? \end{problem}